przant/stori/README.md

 }
 ~~~

-With this, you have the DynamoDb table in where you can store the records from the csv file.
+You only need to replace the _Resource_ value with the ARN of your DynamoDB table you created in the previous step.

+Click on _Review policy_, give it a descriptive policy name and click on _Create policy_.

 ---

-## **CONFIGURE THE SES TO SEND THE EMAILS**
+## **8. CREATE SES INDENTITIES TO SEND THE EMAILS**

-For this step, you need to create and Indetity, select **Email address** for the type and put you email address.
+For this step, you need to create and __SES Identity__, for that go to the SES Dashboadr, click on _Create identity_, select **Email address** for the _Identity details_, put you email address, and click on _Create Identity_.

-Also, you have to add the necessary permissions to send the email on the email list you have verified in the AWS SES.
-The policy is like the following:
+You will receive a verificiation link in the email you specified, and have to verify your email clicking on the verification link.

+## **9. UPDATE THE IAM ROLE TO GRANT SEND EMAILS PERMISSIONS**

+Back again to the AWS IAM Dashboard, click on _Roles_, filter and select the role you created in the step **3.**.
+In the Role name details window click on _Add permissions_, and select _Create inline policy_.
+In the next window slick on the **JSON** view tab and paste the following policy template:

 ~~~
 {